brokensound77/brokensound77/README.md

 ### Hi there 👋🏔️

-- 🌳 🪓 in the logging industry

-Also, occasionally...
-- 👨‍💻 Security research and detection engineering
+Security research and detection engineering

 <!--